-According to CIO.com’s 2016 State of the CIO Report, today’s IT leaders find themselves having to balance functional efficiency, security and digital transformation within your company.
+These days, CIOs and IT leaders wear more hats than ever before. to balance functional efficiency, security, and digital transformation within your company.
 All three of those elements relate to the second goal in our three-part series on IT goals: maintaining company-wide cohesion.

 You want it.
 Your CEO wants it.
-But what does “digital transformation” actually mean to your business and your counterparts in the C-Suite?
+But what does a new digital technology strategy—sometimes called a digital transformation—actually mean to your business, team members, and your counterparts in the C-Suite?

-Schedule quarterly meetings with the rest of the C-Suite to discuss their priorities and learn more about what they’re doing.
-Identify differences between your management styles and business strategies: are you more oriented on the big picture than the CFO, but more risk-averse than the CMO?
-Understanding those dynamics can help you make sense of what your colleagues want to achieve and how you can help them find an IT solution that works with their priorities.
+For example—are you more oriented on the big picture than the CFO, but more risk-averse than the CMO?
+Understanding those dynamics can help you make sense of what your colleagues want to achieve and how you can help them find an IT solution and strategy that works with everyone's priorities.